kutay-serova/kutay-serova.github.io/_pages/about.md

 <img src="/images/redwood.JPG" alt="burnt redwood trunk" width="750"/>

-I am a linguist, a syntactician, and a potter.
+I am a Linguistics B.A.H. student at Stanford University, a syntactician in the making, amateur go player, and a potter.

 ## Linguistic Interests
-* Clausal Syntax
+* Theoretical Syntax
-* Syntax-Prosody Inteface
 * Morphosyntax
 * Ellipsis
 * Agreement